 Cards Offered by Citi

-Citi offers several great credit cards, such as the Citi® Diamond Preferred® Card, the Citi Custom Cash Card, and the Citi Simplicity® Credit Card.
-These credit cards can give you financial flexibility all with unique features and benefits that allow you to make the most out of your credit cards.
+Citi offers several low intro APR cards, such as the Citi® Diamond Preferred® Card, the Citi Custom Cash® Card, and the Citi Simplicity® Credit Card.
+These credit cards can provide financial flexibility and come with other features and benefits for you to enjoy.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.